 What are the different types of cashback offers?

 There are a few different types of financial products and services that offer cashback offers.
 Take a look at your options below:

 - How it works: Credit card providers may offer you a certain amount of money in the form of cash or a gift card.
 A cashback incentive may be offered by the lender in conjunction with other benefits, such as a 0% balance transfer rate, discounted fees or rates or any other introductory offers.
 These are usually offered for a limited time and you would need to apply by a certain date.

 - What to watch out for: Remember to check the rates and fees associated with the card to see if the cashback offer is worth it.

 - How it works: Home loans offering cashback incentives have become more common recently.
 The amount you are offered as part of the cashback is usually considerably more than you would be offered with other financial products, because a home loan is so much more of a financial commitment.

 - What to watch out for: Choosing a home loan provider is not a decision which should be taken lightly.
 You should consider the cashback offer as an added bonus and nothing more.
 You should also familiarise yourself with all other fees and charges that you will incur when you sign up for the loan so you can better determine if the cashback offer will be of much value to you.

 Financial packages with cashback offers

 - How it works: Some financial institutions try and encourage you to get more of their products by offering you a cashback incentive.
-They may offer you this cashback when you sign up for an account with them and then link it to another recently acquired product, such as a home loan or credit card.
+They may offer you this cashback when you sign up for a transaction account with them and then link it to another recently acquired product, like a high-interest savings account, a home loan or a credit card.
 Not only are you rewarded with money, but keeping your financial products together is a convenient way to track your finances.